Sempra (SRE)

 nullAI Analysis | Feedback

-Justin Bird serves as Executive Vice President of Sempra and Chief Executive Officer of Sempra Infrastructure.
-He has been with the Sempra family of companies for nearly 20 years, holding various leadership roles including Chief Executive Officer of Sempra LNG.
-In his current role as Executive Vice President of Sempra, he is also responsible for corporate functions such as Corporate Development and Financial Planning.
+Background: Justin Bird serves as Executive Vice President of Sempra and is also the Chief Executive Officer of Sempra Infrastructure, one of the company's three growth platforms.
+In his role at Sempra, he leads several corporate functions, including corporate development and financial planning.
+Bird has been with the Sempra family of companies for over 20 years, holding various leadership roles, including previously serving as CEO of Sempra LNG.

 AI Analysis | Feedback